 Potential honors students will be selected after the spring semester of their junior year and invited to participate in the program at the beginning of their senior year (fall semester).

 During the fall semester, they will be assigned to a faculty mentor, who will guide the student in completing the application for admission to the Honors Program.

-- Currently enrolled in the BSN program.
+- Currently enrolled in the Bachelor of Science in Nursing Program.